Teaching Approach and FAQ

 • Training in scales, chords, and arpeggios is included at all levels.

-• Instruction in music theory and music history is woven seamlessly into the curriculum so students will be better able to understand and interpret the music that they are playing.
+• Instruction in music theory and music history is woven into the curriculum so students will be better able to understand and interpret the music that they are playing.

 • Organ students also receive instruction in hymnody, pedal technique, and registration.